 It is supposed to take more than 15 days for an artisan to make the final product which is why this hand woven product is so expensive.
 Most intricate of them even take several months to make.

 You also get machine spun pashmina shawls which are not as costly as the traditionally woven ones, but they are subtle differences between the hand woven and machine woven ones which the fashion connoisseurs will easily recognize.
-You should not be duped into buying the fake ones.
+You should not be duped into buying the fake ones, especially if you are paying through your nose.

 Aside from Pure pashminas, you also get shawls in wool pashminas and silk pashminas.
 These are blends of pashmina, wool and silk which makes it very long lasting and more affordable.